rogiervandergeer/pydargs/README.md

 - Subparsers handle all arguments that come after the command; so all global arguments must come before the command.
   In the above example this means that  `entrypoint --verbose Command2 string` is valid but `entrypoint Command2 string --verbose` is not.
-- Subparsers handle all arguments that come after the command; so all global arguments must come before the command.
-  In the above example this means that  `entrypoint --verbose Command2 string` is valid but `entrypoint Command2 string --verbose` is not.